aterrero/LinearRegressionExample/README.md

 # LinearRegressionExample

-This is an example implementation of Linear Regression done on python, I provide my code and the dataset used.
+This is an example implementation of Linear Regression done on python, I provide my code and the datasets used.

 Here is the prompt of the assignment: